arbabnazar/Pythonscripts/completedbtos3/README.md

 DB_USER_PASSWD = 'PASSWORD'

-BACKUP_PATH = '/tmp/dbbackup' # location on local host to save dump before uploading to S3
+BACKUP_PATH = '/tmp/dbbackup' # location on local host to save dump before upload it to S3

 DeleteOlderThan = 10 # Delete the dumps older then mentioned days